If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Is that Madam Puddifoot?
 Harry contemplated her attire.
 Well, I think I can be fairly sure she’s not been possessed by Voldemort.
 I can’t really imagine him wearing so much pink.
 He snorted.
 Although, he would definitely get me by surprise if he lunged at me wearing that flamingo-pink cardigan.
 Missed opportunity for him.

-Steak and kidney pie materialised on the table in front of, accompanied by more pumpkin-related products than he could turn his nose up at.
+Steak and kidney pie materialised on the table in front of him, accompanied by more pumpkin-related products than he could turn his nose up at.

 Katie gave him a wave and a wink from further down the table.
 Harry returned her smile and helped himself to a good amount of pie, keeping one eye on the teacher’s table.